SNIGDHA-1997/house-price-prediction--optimization/README.md

 # house-price-prediction--optimization
-This project RandomForests for predicting house prices
+This project uses RandomForests for predicting house prices